'Grammar Vigilante' Secretly Corrects Bristol Street Signs

 Chip's

-Similar sign-fixer in Los Angeles (Score:2)
+Similar sign-fixer in Los Angeles (Score:3)

 A few years ago a local artist improved a confusing L.A. freeway sign, making an interstate number shield in the process: